 Although some critics of BasicMed were skeptical, accident data has shown that BasicMed is safe.
 In fact, the GA accident rate is at its lowest level in decades and medical incapacitation continues to be an exceedingly rare event.
 When you consider that BasicMed relies on the same principle of medical self-assessment under FAR Par 61.53 as traditional medicals, this makes sense.
 Every pilot is responsible for personally evaluating his or her medical fitness on every flight, regardless of the type of medical certificate held.

 “This is a very safe and very educational program,” Coon said.
-“Pilots are now unencumbered to discuss their medical issues with their private physician, without having to go through a bureaucratic nightmare that is often very time consuming and costly.”
+“Pilots may continue the sound practice of discussing their medical issues with the physician, without having to go through a bureaucratic nightmare that is often very time consuming and costly.”
 Whether the pilot’s motivation is time, cost, convenience, or a desire to have a more thorough medical exam with their private doctor, BasicMed can help.
 It’s no wonder so many pilots have chosen it as their path to the cockpit.

 Email [email protected]